 I'm usually not much for pundits who proclaim with Carnac-like certainty the direction of the stock market.
 But I do pay attention to economists.
-I do so because the health of the overall market -- and, arguably, my portfolio -- is indelibly linked to the amount of moola consumers have to sock away for a better tomorrow.
-No one knows better what we, as a nation, do and don't have than those who study the numbers daily.
+I do so because the health of the overall market -- and, arguably, my portfolio -- is indelibly linked to the amount of moola consumers sock away for a better tomorrow.
+No one knows better what we as a nation do and don't have than those who study the numbers daily.
 That's why I fear a day of reckoning is coming.

 The bubble babble

-Indeed, I'm seeing economists become much more bearish lately.
-In August, the head honcho of 'em all, Federal Reserve Chairman Alan Greenspan, was like rain at a parade.
+I've seen economists become much more bearish lately.
+Over the summer, the head honcho of 'em all, outgoing Federal Reserve Chairman Alan Greenspan, was like rain at a parade.
 In comments made at a meeting of the Fed in Jackson Hole, Wyo., Greenspan had some choice words for investors, especially those running roughshod over their home's equity:

 I'm not an economist, so I won't even attempt to translate.
-Instead, I'll turn to John Mauldin, an investment advisor and author of Bull's Eye Investing, from whose weekly newsletter I pulled this gem.
-Mauldin argues that Greenspan believes we ought to reduce our risk and do it now, before housing prices start to fall.
+Instead, I'll turn to John Mauldin, an investment advisor and author of an interesting new book called Just One Thing, from whose weekly newsletter I pulled this gem.
+Mauldin argues that Greenspan believes we ought to reduce our risk -- and do it now, before housing prices start to fall.

 No crystal ball, but maybe a case of deja vu?

 That's not to say that Greenspan, Mauldin, or any of us possesses even the slightest degree of clairvoyance.
-No one knows when today's fragile conditions will, if ever, turn to a recession and a bear market.
-But when 80% of gross domestic product is tied to increases in U.S. household debt -- as reported by portfolio manager Steven Dray of Babson Capital Management in the latest issue of Better Investing -- it seems appropriate to say we're drunk with spending, and that last call is coming.
+No one knows when today's fragile conditions will turn to a recession and a bear market, if ever.
+But when 80% of gross domestic product is tied to increases in U.S. household debt -- as reported by portfolio manager Steven Dray of Babson Capital Management in a recent issue of Better Investing -- it seems appropriate to say we're drunk with spending, and that last call is coming.

 Sometimes the best defense is ... a good defense

 In fact, I've got personal experience in this area.
-During the last bubble, I had invested my wife's portfolio in a few dividend payers such as Caterpillar
+During the last bubble, I had invested my wife's portfolio in a few dividend-payers such as International Paper

 Guarantee your returns

 It makes sense, doesn't it?
-Not to oversimplify things too much, but if you had $10,000 to invest and you bought 1,000 shares of ACME Rocket Co.
-(Ticker: BOOM) at $10 a share with a 5% dividend, you'd do well in a flat market.
+Not to oversimplify things, but if you had $10,000 to invest, and you bought 1,000 shares of ACME Rocket (Ticker: BOOM) at $10 a share with a 5% dividend, you'd do well in a flat market.
 In fact, if the shares didn't move an inch for five years, your total return would be 25% if you did nothing but collect the cash.
 If you reinvested the proceeds, your return would be nearly 28%.

-Dividend stocks, in other words, are worth your time.
+That's why dividend-paying stocks are worth your time.
 And we've got just the Fool to help you.
 Mathew Emmert is chief analyst for Motley Fool Income Investor.
-Over the past two years, his picks have beaten the market by more than 10% while taking on much lower risk.
-You can get in on the action by signing up for a free trial now.
-And there's never, ever an obligation to buy.
-(Though if you do, the service is backed by our money-back guarantee, no questions asked.)
+Over the past two years, his picks have beaten the market by more than 4% and paid an average annual yield of 4.58%, all while taking on much lower risk.
+(If that sounds appealing, you're welcome to try the service free for 30 days.)

 Are stocks heading lower soon?
-I have no idea.
-But I think it's fair to say that we're investing in a market that's largely built on the assumption that we'll grow our assets and income well into the foreseeable future.
+It sure seems like it.
+But even if not, I still think it's fair to say that we're investing in a market that's largely built on the assumption that we'll grow our assets and income well into the foreseeable future.
 In such an environment, there can be few guarantees.
 Dividends -- the promise of cold, hard cash -- may be the best of them all.

 Fool contributor Tim Beyers loves getting paid to invest.
 He didn't own shares in any companies mentioned in this story at the time of publication.
-You can find out what's in his portfolio by checking his Fool profile here.
-The Motley Fool has an ironclad disclosure policy.
+You can find out what's in his portfolio by checking his Fool profile .
+Time Warner is a Motley Fool Stock Advisor recommendation.
+The Motley Fool has an ironcladdisclosure policy.